Allstate Motorcycle Insurance Review

 Allstate has conceded that most motorcycle insurance policies cost the same, but notes, “Dollar for dollar, nobody protects you better.”

 What exactly does that mean?
 Does Allstate offer a particular motorcycle insurance coverage that no other company can or will?
+Are they referring to claims, the type of medical bills covered, or is there something else Allstate does better than other motorcycle insurance companies?

 Guest Passenger Liability: This one is different than auto insurance liability.
 This is coverage for anyone who gets on the motorcycle with you.
 Guest Passenger Liability IS NOT UNIQUE TO ALLSTATE.

+If they are injured in an accident of any kind on your motorcycle, their injuries would be covered up to the policy limits.
 Some states offer this coverage separately from the regular BI liability, while other states allow you to simply pay additional insurance premium to have the BI liability extend to passengers on your bike.

 Physical Damage Coverage: This is the coverage for your bike.
 You will be able to choose comprehensive and collision coverage (find out the difference between the two).
+This part of motorcycle coverage is generally one of the most affordable parts.

 The “Extras” Allstate Motorcycle Insurance Offers